e-marshall/tutorials/book/background/software.md

 ## *Running tutorial materials on a hosted JupyterHub*

 Many NASA datasets including ITS_LIVE are hosted in the AWS us-west-2 data center.
-While these tutorial notebooks are designed to be run on any computer, if you intend to modify the notebooks and access data directly it is desireable to run computations in the same data center.
+While these tutorial notebooks are designed to be run on any computer, if you intend to modify the notebooks and access data directly it is desirable to run computations in the same data center.
 A convenient way access a computer in AWS us-west-2 is to use a hosted JupyterHub platform such as one of the following:

 - https://docs.openveda.cloud/user-guide/scientific-computing/
 - https://opensarlab-docs.asf.alaska.edu